 Cut vegetables into 1/2 inch dice and transfer them to a large bowl.

-To vegetables add farro, cherry tomatoes, kalamata olives, scallions, and feta cheese.
+To vegetables add farro, kalamata olives and feta cheese.
 Toss to combine.

 In a glass measuring cup add lemon zest, garlic, lemon juice and olive oil and dijon.
 Whisk to combine.
 Pour dressing over the salad.
 Add fresh herbs.
 Toss to combine.
 Serve.